Introduction

 The following sequence diagrams illustrate the use cases for Blazor.Auth in a Blazor application that is currently using Static SSR render mode.

-For implementing these use-cases, an approach utilizing form submission is used.
+For the purposes of these sample flows, an approach utilizing form submission is used.
 For more information on how Blazor handles form submission in Static SSR, refer to Blazor Documentation.
+You can use any other approach, as long as it is compatible with Static SSR.
+Just resolve the IUserService from the DI container and call it's appropriate method - Blazor.Auth will take care of the rest.

 Sign-In